-Prior to this offering and in connection with Ms. Burrell's appointment to the board of directors in January 2024, Ms. Burrell entered into an offer letter agreement, pursuant to which she is eligible to receive an annual cash retainer of \$30,000 per year, payable in equal quarterly installments, and a stock option award to purchase 35,027 shares of our common stock.
-In addition, prior to this offering and in connection with John Maraganore, Ph.D.'s appointment to the board of directors in March 2024, Dr. Maraganore entered into an offer letter agreement, pursuant to which he is eligible to receive an annual cash retainer of \$30,000 per year, payable in equal quarterly installments, and a stock option award to purchase 87,567 shares of our common stock.
+Prior to this offering and in connection with Ms. Burrell's appointment to the board of directors in January 2024, Ms. Burrell entered into an offer letter agreement in connection with her appointment to the board, pursuant to which she is eligible to receive an annual cash retainer of \$30,000 per year, payable in arrears in equal quarterly installments, and a stock option award to purchase 300,000 shares of our common stock.
+In connection with this offering, we intend to adopt a new non-employee director compensation policy that will become effective as of the completion of this offering and will be designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.

-In connection with this offering, on May 29, 2024, our board of directors adopted a non-employee director compensation policy, which became effective upon effectiveness of the registration statement of which this prospectus forms a part.
-The policy is designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
 Under the policy, our non-employee directors will be eligible to receive cash retainers (which will be payable quarterly in arrears and prorated for partial years of service) and equity awards as set forth below:

-Annual Retainer for Board Membership · \$40,000 for general availability and participation in meetings and conference calls of our Board of Directors Additional Annual Retainer for Committee Membership Audit Committee Chairperson: \$ 15,000 Audit Committee member (other than Chairperson): \$ 7,500 Compensation Committee Chairperson: \$ 10,000 Compensation Committee member (other than Chairperson): \$ 5,000 Nominating and Corporate Governance Committee Chairperson: \$ 8,000 Nominating and Corporate Governance Committee member (other than Chairperson): \$ 4,000 Science & Technology Committee Chairperson: \$ 8,000 Science & Technology Committee member (other than Chairperson): \$ 4,000
+Annual Retainer for Board Membership \$ for general availability and participation in meetings and conference calls of our Board of Directors Additional Annual Retainer for Committee Membership Audit Committee Chairperson: \$ Audit Committee member (other than Chairperson): \$ Compensation Committee Chairperson: \$ Compensation Committee member (other than Chairperson): \$ Nominating and Corporate Governance Committee Chairperson: \$ Nominating and Corporate Governance Committee member (other than Chairperson): \$ Science & Technology Committee Chairperson: \$ Science & Technology Committee member (other than Chairperson): \$

-In addition, our policy provides that, upon initial election or appointment to our board of directors, each new non-employee director will be granted a one-time grant of a non-statutory stock option to purchase 29,756 shares of our common stock on the date of such director's election or appointment to the board of directors (the "Director Initial Grant").
-The Director Initial Grant will vest over three years, with 1/3 of the Director Initial Grant vesting upon the first anniversary of the vesting commencement date and the remaining 2/3 of the Director Initial Grant vesting in 24 monthly installments thereafter, subject to the non-employee director's continued service to us on the board of directors.
-On the date of each annual meeting of stockholders of our company following the completion of this offering, each non-employee director who will continue as a non-employee director following such meeting will be granted an annual award of a non-statutory stock option to purchase 14,878 shares of common stock (the "Director Annual Grant").
-The Director Annual Grant will vest in full on the earlier of the first anniversary of the grant date or on the date of our next annual meeting of stockholders, subject to the non-employee director's continued service to us on the board of directors.
-If a new non-employee director joins our Board on a date other than the date of our annual meeting of stockholders, then such non-employee director will be granted a pro-rata portion of the Director Annual Grant based on the number of months between such non-employee director's appointment and the next annual meeting of stockholders.
-Such awards are subject to full accelerated vesting upon the sale of our company.
+In addition, our policy will provide that, upon initial election or appointment to our board of directors, each new non-employee director will be granted a one-time grant of a non-statutory stock option to purchase shares of our common stock on the date of such director's election or appointment to the board of directors (the "Director Initial Grant").
+The Director Initial Grant will vest in substantially equal annual installments over three years, subject to the non-employee director's continued services to us.
+On the date of each annual meeting of stockholders of our company following the completion of this offering, each non-employee director who will continue as a non-employee director following such meeting will be granted an annual award of a non-statutory stock option to purchase shares of common stock (the "Director Annual Grant").
+The Director Annual Grant will vest in full on the earlier of the first anniversary of the grant date or on the date of our next annual meeting of stockholders, subject to the non-employee director's continued services to us.
+If a new non-employee director joins our Board on a date other than the date of our annual meeting of stockholders, then such non-employee director will be granted a pro-rata portion of the Director Annual Grant based on the time between such non-employee director's appointment and such next annual meeting of stockholders on the first eligible grant date following such non-employee director's appointment to our board of directors.
+Such awards are subject to full acceleration vesting upon the sale of our company.

-The aggregate amount of compensation, including both equity compensation and cash compensation, paid to any non-employee director for service as a non-employee director in a calendar year period will not exceed \$1,000,000 in the first calendar year such individual becomes a non-employee director and \$750,000 in any other calendar year.
+The aggregate amount of compensation, including both equity compensation and cash compensation, paid to any non-employee director for service as a non-employee director in a calendar year period will not exceed \$ in the first calendar year such individual becomes a non-employee director and \$ in any other calendar year.